MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

     > The studio will display the different options for makers to filter their data based on the filter type and column they choose.

 1. Select the **OK button** to save your selections.

-    The studio displays placeholder text, which matches the datatype format the user selected.

 ### See also